MenxLi/lfss/docs/client-intro.md

 ## Python API
-The CLI is essentially a thin wrapper around the Python API.
+The CLI is essentially a wrapper around the Python API.
 You can also use the Python API directly in your project.
 For example, to stream download the first file in your root directory:
 ```python